qbits/lein-template/src/leiningen/new/qbits/README.md

 {{name}} is [available on Clojars](https://clojars.org/cc.qbits/{{name}}).

-Then add this to your dependencies:
+Add this to your dependencies:

 ```clojure
 [cc.qbits/{{name}} "0.1.0-SNAPSHOT"]